-For all other reports of sexual violence and sexual harassment and forms of child-on-child abuse, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, school's premises and transport should be considered immediately.
+For all other reports of sexual violence and sexual harassment and forms of child-on-child abuse, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, school premises and transport should be considered immediately.

 All decisions will be made in the best interests of the children involved and should not be perceived to be a judgement on the guilt of the alleged perpetrator.
-In all cases, the initial report should be carefully evaluated on a case-by-case basis with the designated safeguarding lead taking a leading role and using their professional judgement, supported by other agencies, such as Local Authority children's social care and the police as required.
-The designated safeguarding lead will refer to relevant assessment tools and guidance as appropriate such as:
+In all cases, the initial report should be carefully evaluated on a case-by-case basis with the designated safeguarding lead taking a leading role and using their professional judgement, supported by other agencies, such as local authority children's social care and the police as required.
+The DSL will refer to relevant assessment tools and guidance as appropriate such as:

-- Keeping Children Safe in Education, part five - Sharing nudes and semi-nudes: advice for education settings working with children and young people - Searching, screening and confiscation at school - Stop it Now Sexual Behaviours Traffic Light Tool - DDSCP Thresholds Document - DDSCP Safeguarding Children Procedures, in particular children who present a risk of harm to others and online safety and internet abuse procedures. - SSCB Threshold Document - SSCB Safeguarding Children Procedures - When to call the police guidance for schools and colleges
+- Keeping Children Safe in Education (May 2024) part five - Sharing nudes and semi-nudes: advice for education settings working with children and young people - Searching, screening and confiscation at school - Behaviour in schools - School suspension and permanent exclusion

+- Stop it Now Sexual Behaviours Traffic Light Tool - DDSCP Thresholds Document - DDSCP Safeguarding Children Procedures, in particular Children who present a risk of harm to others and Online Safety and Internet Abuse procedures - SSCB Threshold Document - SSCB Safeguarding Children Procedures - When to call the police guidance for schools and colleges